The Scoop on Sustainable Networks: How Fiber Plays a Role

 Efforts to become greener in our data transmission are being prioritized constantly, and much of that burden falls on the shoulders of our industry’s most advanced technical leaders — but what can the average organization do?
 We’re lucky enough to have a one-word answer that can greatly improve day-to-day sustainability: Fiber.

 Here’s some great news: Fiber optic networking isn’t just superior for its ability to check all of the boxes across speed, reliability, capacity and beyond — it’s also a great asset in the pursuit of sustainability.
-Yes, fiber optic presents an opportunity to use more eco-friendly materials for building networks, reduce energy consumption and reduce waste.
+Yes, fiber optic benefits includes an opportunity to use more eco-friendly materials for building networks, reduce energy consumption and reduce waste.
 Let’s break that down further.

 To begin, fiber optic strands and cables are made from abundant resources: silica and oxygen in the form of silicon.
 This is a strong departure from other copper-based methods, which require mining, because it’s readily available and offers a range of properties that improve transmission and reduce outages thanks to a high damage threshold.
 Furthermore, since fiber utilizes light instead of electricity, it significantly reduces resource consumption and carbon footprints.